Tools > Explore Builder

 - Duplicate Pane.
 This duplicates the currently selected Explore pane, including all buttons, icons, and actions; duplicated panes are given the same name as the original unless otherwise changed.

 - Import Pane.
-This selection will import an exported pane.
-A pane can also be imported by dragging and dropping it onto the Panes field.
+Browse your computer to locate and import the .txt file of a previously exported pane.
+A pane can also be imported by dragging and dropping the file onto the Panes field.

 - Export Pane.
 This selection instantly queues the currently selected pane to export from Operation Management.
 Exported panes can later be imported back into Alexandria using the Import Pane selection (above).